eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 | Neural Networks               |  works well with non-linear data with large number of inputs; fast predictions once trained | works like a black box and not interpretable; computation is expensive and time consuming |

 ## Results
-Predicted osteoporosis based on age, gender, race, BMI, smoking, alcohol, arthritis, liver condition, and parent osteoporosis with above models, **Neural Networks** performed best, and after optimization, it achieved sensitivity (recall) 71.1%, precision 32.5%, f1 score 0.446 and AUC 0.852.
+Predicted osteoporosis based on age, gender, race, BMI, smoking, alcohol, arthritis, liver condition, and parental osteoporosis with above models, **Neural Networks** performed best, and after optimization, it achieved sensitivity (recall) 71.1%, precision 32.5%, f1 score 0.446 and AUC 0.852.

 **ROC Curves**